-Within Hermaness the landward areas with theoretical visibility to hub height are limited to the south west facing coastline at Tonga (14 km), the Neap / Saito (15 km) area and Hermaness Hill (17.2 km), as well as partial visibility from Mouslee Hill and Sothers Breck.
+Within Hermaness the landward areas with theoretical visibility to blade tip are limited to the south west facing coastline at Tonga (13 km), the Neap / Saito (14 km) area and Hermaness Hill (17.7 km), as well as partial visibility from Mouslee Hill and Sothers Breck.
+The Coastal Area 19, of Burra Firth, no longer has any theoretical visibility.

-Whilst theoretical visibility extends across the seaward side of the NSA, visibility to hub height is restricted or absent from the exposed Atlantic facing coastline between Tonga and Herma Ness, and to the south west at the Ayre of Tonga and Gotrum's Hole.
-The coastline to the north of Herma Ness and the sheltered inlet at Burrafirth are also in visual shadow.
+Whilst theoretical visibility extends across the seaward edge of the NSA, visibility is highly restricted or absent from the exposed Atlantic facing coastline between Tonga and Herma Ness, and to the south west at the Ayre of Tonga and Goturm's Hole.
+The coastline to the north of Herma Ness and the sheltered inlet at Burra firth are also in visual shadow.